openjdk/jfx/doc-files/behavior/RichTextAreaBehavior.md

 |FOCUS_NEXT                |Transfer focus to the next focusable node
 |FOCUS_PREVIOUS            |Transfer focus to the previous focusable node
 |INSERT_LINE_BREAK         |Inserts a line break at the caret
-|INSERT_TAB                |Inserts a tab symbol at the caret (editable), or transfer focus to the next focusable node
+|INSERT_TAB                |Inserts a tab symbol at the caret (if editable), or transfer focus to the next focusable node
 |MOVE_DOWN                 |Moves the caret one visual line down
 |MOVE_LEFT                 |Moves the caret one symbol to the left
 |MOVE_PARAGRAPH_DOWN       |Moves the caret to the end of the current paragraph, or, if already there, to the end of the next paragraph